-Amount and length of awards: NIJ anticipates that up to a total of \$600,000 may become available for two to three awards made through this solicitation.
+Amount and Length of Awards

+NIJ anticipates that up to a total of \$500,000 may become available for one or multiple awards made through this solicitation.
 All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.
 Applicants should be aware that the total period for an award ordinarily will not exceed 3 years.
-A proposed start date prior to January 1, 2013, is not advisable.